aiven/aiven-operator/docs/docs/resources/serviceuser.md

     Password must be 8-256 characters long.
 See below for [nested schema](#spec.connInfoSecretSource).
 - [`connInfoSecretTarget`](#spec.connInfoSecretTarget-property){: name='spec.connInfoSecretTarget-property'} (object).
 Secret configuration.
 See below for [nested schema](#spec.connInfoSecretTarget).
 - [`connInfoSecretTargetDisabled`](#spec.connInfoSecretTargetDisabled-property){: name='spec.connInfoSecretTargetDisabled-property'} (boolean, Immutable).
 When true, the secret containing connection information will not be created, defaults to false.
 This field cannot be changed after resource creation.
+- [`username`](#spec.username-property){: name='spec.username-property'} (string, Immutable, MinLength: 1, MaxLength: 64).
+Username of the service user on Aiven.
+    Defaults to the K8S resource name.
+Aiven accepts usernames that are not valid Kubernetes object names (e.g. containing underscores or uppercase characters);
+    set this field to manage such users.
+    Can only be set at creation and is immutable afterward.
+    To use a different username, delete the resource and create a new one.
+    Multiple ServiceUser resources referencing the same username are not supported.
+    Ensure each Aiven service user is managed by at most one resource.

 ## accessControl {: #spec.accessControl }